 Private-equity firms pool money from investors including pension plans and endowments with a mandate to buy companies within about five to six years, overhaul then sell them, and return the funds with a profit after about 10 years.
 The firms, which use debt to finance the deals and amplify returns, typically charge an annual management fee equal to 1.5 percent to 2 percent of committed funds and keep 20 percent of profit from investments.

-Apollo, like competitors Blackstone and KKR (KKR), has sought investment opportunities outside of traditional leveraged buyouts to attract more capital and reduce reliance on volatile private-equity earnings.
+Apollo, like competitors Blackstone and KKR (KKR:US), has sought investment opportunities outside of traditional leveraged buyouts to attract more capital and reduce reliance on volatile private-equity earnings.
 Blackstone and KKR, both based in New York, reported third-quarter profits after losses a year earlier as the value of their buyout portfolios gained.
 Carlyle, the Washington-based alternative-asset manager, yesterday said it had a third-quarter profit of $204 million.

 Worldwide, the value of private-equity deals announced in the third quarter fell 29 percent to $95.1 billion from a year earlier, with leveraged buyouts rising 62 percent to $39.3 billion, according to data compiled by Bloomberg.